A business incubator program supporting the need for greater inclusion of underrepresented women in STEM and STEM-enabled businesses

 STEEP Detroit recognizes that in addition to the typical challenges of managing and growing a sustainable business, Black/African American female entrepreneurs and business owners face additional challenges as they navigate the business impact of the intersectionality of race and gender on community, capital, and network.
 STEEP Detroit deliberately addresses these challenges by incorporating frank discussion, authentic navigation tools, and strategic network building opportunity, preparation for diverse capital investments that provide particularly powerful supports for Black/African American female business leaders.

 Is there a cost to STEEP Detroit?

 There is no cost to participants for STEEP Detroit.
-We are grateful to the National Science Foundation for their generous support of this program.
+We are grateful to General Motors and the National Science Foundation for their generous support of this program.

 I am not sure if I am a science and tech business.
 What kind of businesses and entrepreneurs are eligible?

 At STEEP Detroit we believe most sustainable businesses include some kind of “tech” in their business, and we believe that, when supported, Black/African-American women are as likely to succeed in “deep tech” as their counterparts.